-A Closer Look at the Rasmussen College – Wausau Campus
+A Closer Look at the Rasmussen University – Wausau Campus

-Squarely the center of the state and right along the winding Wisconsin River, Wausau has been home to a Rasmussen College campus since 2010.
-A perfect way to ring in the New Year, the campus officially opened its doors on January 4 of that year, becoming an important part of Rasmussen College’s history.
+Squarely the center of the state and right along the winding Wisconsin River, Wausau has been home to a Rasmussen University campus since 2010.
+A perfect way to ring in the New Year, the campus officially opened its doors on January 4 of that year, becoming an important part of Rasmussen University’s history.

 Campus Director Bill Panella says the Wausau location, which is tucked into groves of trees alongside Highway 51, offers students and staff a warm, welcoming atmosphere.

 “We know all of our students,” Panella said.
 “We have small classrooms, our faculty know all of their students and our advisors know the students by name.
 So it truly is a personal, family feel here.”